Bootstrapping frustrated magnets: the fate of the chiral ${\rm O}(N)\times {\rm O}(2)$ universality class: Comparison to prior work, conclusions and outlook

 This work is supported by the Simons Foundation grants 733758 and 488659 (Simons Bootstrap Collaboration).
 A part of this work was completed during the Bootstrap 2023 program at the Instituto Principia (S\~ao Paulo).
 BvR acknowledges funding from the European Union (ERC ``QFTinAdS'', project number 101087025).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

-The work of MR was also supported by the UK Engineering and Physical Sciences Research council grant number EP/X042618/1, and the work of BS was also supported by a \textit{Fonds de Recherche du Québec – Nature et technologies} B2X Doctoral scholarship.
+The work of MR was also supported by the UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding Guarantee (grant number EP/X042618/1), and the work of BS was also supported by a \textit{Fonds de Recherche du Québec – Nature et technologies} B2X Doctoral scholarship.

+Some of the computations presented here were conducted in the Resnick High Performance Computing Center, a facility supported by Resnick Sustainability Institute at the California Institute of Technology.